 In a skillet on medium high cook chicken about 6-8 minutes on each side.
 Larger pieces will need to cook longer and should have an internal temperature of 165 degrees.
 Once chicken is done set it aside to cool.
 Chop chicken in 1/4 inch pieces once it has cooled.

 Prepare Farro as instructions indicate on packaging.
 Set aside to cool.

 Chop the kale, apple or pear, radishes, parsley.
 Place the kale in a bowl with 1 tablespoon olive oil.
 Combine well to help soften the kale and breakdown cellulose fibers.
 Using your hands to coat and massage kale for a few minutes works well.
 Add remaining chopped ingredients and combine well with kale.
-Add pine nuts and lightly season with salt and pepper, then combine.
+Add pine nuts, chicken and farro, lightly season with salt and pepper and combine.